First Name: Anthony

 Hailing from Dartmouth, Hall paddled at the Senobe club as a kid before becoming involved with coaching day programs.
 Following his graduation from Dalhousie’s Physical Education program (during which time he also played club soccer at Dalhousie), Hall started off coaching volleyball and then landed a position coaching paddlers in British Columbia.

-Hall was known for his technical knowledge and his knack for communicating with almost any athlete.
-Among the Orenda kids coached by Hall are many Olympians, international competitors such as Matt Patterson, Dustin Whalen, Brian Burns, Graham Cobb, Cathy Breckenridge, and Bernie Irvin and athletes who are now coaches including Troy Comeau, Trevor Marshall, Corey Firth, Rob Baert, and Albert McDonald.
+“Lots of excellence evolved from that period,” says Hall, who is overcome with pride as he recites the roll call of the Orenda kids and their achievements.
+Among them are many Olympians, international competitors — such as Matt Patterson, Dustin Whalen, Brian Burns, Graham Cobb, Cathy Breckenridge, and Bernie Irvin — and athletes who are now coaches including — Troy Comeau, Trevor Marshall, Corey Firth, Rob Baert and Albert McDonald.

 Facts: